The BEST Banana Bread Recipe

 - Eggs.
 Provides structure.

 - Ripe bananas.
-Contributes sweetness and flavor.
+Contributes sweetness, moisture, and flavor.

 - Sour cream.
 Adds a moist texture.